-If required, a front panel can be connected to J4, the front panel/maintenance connector.
+If required, a front panel can be connected to J6, the front panel/maintenance connector.
 There are three possible options for the front panel - an active panel, a passive panel or no panel.
 The active front panel provides write protection for all drives, an online/offline button and a drive ready indicator.
+The passive panel provides write protection and access light for two drives only.
+(See Table 2-6).
+The active front panel must contain some digital circuitry and be separately powered to support these functions.
+Webster Computer Corporation can provide full details on request.
+Note that the correct panel-type must be selected in the WOMBAT Disc Structure Menu (Section 3.4).

-TABLE 2-7 PASSIVE 10-WAY FRONT PANEL/MAINTENANCE CONNECTOR
+TABLE 2-6PASSIVE 10-WAY FRONT PANEL/MAINTENANCE CONNECTOR

 Pin No. Front Panel Function Maintenance Function 7 Drive 1 Write Protect Input Connecting this input to Ground will write-protect the drive.
 Has an on-board 180 ohm pull-up.
 RS232 Enable 8 Drive 0 Write Protect Input Connecting this input to Ground will write-protect the drive.
 Has an on-board 22k ohm pull-up.
-RS232 Input 1 Drive 1 Online/Offline Switch Input Connecting this input to Ground will prevent access to the drive.
-Has an on-board 180 ohm pull-up.
-10 Drive 0 Online/Offline Switch Input Connecting this input to Ground will prevent access to the drive.
-Has an on-board 180 ohm pull-up.
+RS232 Input 1 Drive 1 Online/Offline Switch In Connecting this input to Ground will prevent access to the drive Has an on-board 180 ohm pull-up. e.
+10 Drive 0 Online/Offline Switch In Connecting this input to Ground will prevent access to the drive Has an on-board 180 ohm pull-up. ÷.
 3 Access Light.
-Indicating access to Drive 0, Drive 1 or Cache.
+Indicating access Drive 0, Drive 1 or Cache.
 This output can be used to drive an access light.
-The levels are: ACCESS -5 v through 1.5k ohm NO ACCESS: +4.5 @ 20mA max.
-RS232 Output Data 5 TTL signal indicating access to Drive 0.
+The levels are : ACCESS -5 v through 1.5k ohm NO ACCESS : +4.5 @ 20mA max. to RS232 Output Data 5 TTL signal indicating access to Drive 0.
 Low true.
 6 TTL signal indicating access to Drive 1.
 Low true.
 2,4,9 Ground Ground

-FIGURE 2-1 WQSMD FACTORY JUMPER SETTINGS
+FIGURE 2-1 WQESD FACTORY SWITCH SETTINGS